by Mark V. Wiley

 Quanzhou Taizuquan provides deep insights and details on posture, movement, body structure, and energy.
 It is thorough in its history, analysis and instruction.
 Without doubt, Zhou Shifu has indeed written one of the most important books on Southern Fist kung-fu, and I am personally elated to be its English-language publisher.
 Quanzhou Taizuquan is an important treatise on the martial arts of Fujian Province, China, and a “must have” for all practitioners and historians of the Chinese and Okinawan martial arts.

 “Always insightful and occasionally provocative, Quanzhou Taizuquan is sure to appeal to a wide range of readers.
-Arguments about the decline of the traditional arts notwithstanding, this volume illustrates my contention that we are fortunate to have entered a particularly fruitful time for martial arts publishing.
-It is fascinating to see what can happen when the demands of an informed readership are met by mature scholars and masters.” —Ben Judkins, Kung-Fu Tea
+Arguments about the decline of the traditional arts notwithstanding, this volume illustrates my contention that we are fortunate to have entered a particularly fruitful time for martial arts publishing.”—Ben Judkins, Kung-Fu Tea